ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 import ballerinax/azure_functions as af;

 service / on new af:HttpListener() {
-    resource function get hello(string name) returns string {
+    resource method get hello(string name) returns string {
         return "Hello, " + name + "!";
     }
 }

 ```
 In Ballerina, `triggers` are represented by `listeners`.
 When the `af:HttpListener` gets attached to the service, it implies that the function is an HTTP Trigger.
-The resource function behaves exactly the same as a service written from `ballerina/http`.
+The resource method behaves exactly the same as a service written from `ballerina/http`.
 It supports `http:Payload, http:Header` annotations for parameters.
 Input binding annotations can be used to annotate parameters to make use of external services in Azure.
 If no annotations are specified for a parameter, it is identified as a query parameter.

 Output bindings are defined in the return type definition.
 For services with the `HttpListener` attachment, `HttpOutput` is the default output binding.
 You can override the default behavior by specifying them explicitly in the return type.
 For example, see [HTTP Trigger -> Queue Output](#http-trigger---queue-output).